jpeerz/howto/training/cloud_infrastructure_automation_training.md

 2. Configure local credentials and store secrets safe.
 Investigate/Read/Document how and where important files are located on the client machine.
 3. List the contents of the user folder from a computer under your local network.
 Document all steps required to get there.

+#### Connection and Communication

+1. Access remote server from your local shell application.
+2. Configure connection to by pass password input (certificates, keys, etc)

 #### Server playground setup

 1. Subscribe/Configure any remote server of your choice.
 Suggestions [Openshift](https://manage.openshift.com/), [Heroku](https://signup.heroku.com), [CodeAnyWhere](https://codeanywhere.com/dashboard)